Huynyn/VCRTScheduler/README.md

 | **Would like to work with X** | adds a *Schedule together* rule | no rule |
 | **Would rather not work with X** | adds a *Keep apart* rule | no rule |

-Each one is shown with the person's stated reason and the Excel row it came from.
-Nothing takes effect until you approve it, and anything left undecided is treated as declined — a request can't reach the schedule unreviewed.
-The importer also reports what it couldn't read (an unrecognised shift label, or a "work with" name that isn't among the responses).

 ---
 ## How it works

 ### The rules it enforces